 Warrender, Howard.
-"Political Theory and Historiography: A Reply to Professor

-Skinner on Hobbes."
+"Political Theory and Historiography: A Reply to Professor Skinner on Hobbes."
 Windstrup, George.
 "Locke on Suicide."

-Research Fields

-Anthropology

-Hirshleifer, Jack.
+Research Fields Anthropology Hirshleifer, Jack.
 "Privacy: Its Origin, Function, and Future."

-History

-Blinkhorn, Martin.
+History Blinkhorn, Martin.
 "Spain: The Spanish Problem and the Imperial Myth."
 Intervention."

-Megill, Allan.
+May, Glenn A. "Filipino Resistance to American Occupation: Batangas, 1899-1902."
+8 Megill, Allan.
 "Foucault, Structuralism, and the Ends of History."
 Voltaire."

-Law

-Eichbaum, June A. "Towards an Autonomy-Based Theory of Constitutional Privacy: Beyond the Ideology of Familial Privacy."
+Law Eichbaum, June A. "Towards an Autonomy-Based Theory of Constitutional Privacy: Beyond the Ideology of Familial Privacy."
 Rights To."

-Philosophy

-Beatty, Joseph.
-"Because It Is Mine': A Critique of Egoism."
-56 Brandon, Robert.
-"Freedom and Constraint by Norms."
-53 Fried, Charles.
+Natural Law to Legal Positivism."
+Philosophy Beatty, Joseph. "'Because It Is Mine': A Critique of Egoism."
+Fried, Charles.
 "Rights and Roles" in Right and Wrong 43 Gewirth, Alan.
 "The Basis and Content of Human Rights."
 61 Green, Michael B. and Wikler, Daniel.
 "Brain Death and Personal Identity."
-47 Grunebaum, James O. "Two Justifications of Property."
-58 Gruner, Rolf.
+Gruner, Rolf.
 "Historism: Its Rise and Decline."
-75 Harsanyi, John C. "Rule Utilitarianism, Rights, Obligations, and the Theory of Rational Behavior."
-57 Helm, Paul.
+Helm, Paul.
 "Locke's Theory of Personal Identity."
-48 Hunt, Lester H. "On Improving Mankind by Political Means."
-45 Machan, Tibor R. "Some Recent Work in Human Rights Theory."
-42 Mattern, Ruth.
-"Moral Science and the Concept of Persons in Locke."
-49
+Hunt, Lester H. "On Improving Mankind by Political Means."
+Machan, Tibor R. "Some Recent Work in Human Rights Theory."
+Perspective."

-Norton, David.
-"Liberty, Virtue, and Self-Development: A Eudaimonistic Perspective."

 Sankowski, Edward.
 "Freedom, Determinism and Character."
+50

-50 Veatch, Henry.
+Veatch, Henry.
 "Is Kant the Gray Eminence of Contemporary Ethical Theory?"

 Last Laugh."
+55

 Windstrup, George.
-"Locke on Suicide." .
-49 Wolf, Susan.
+"Locke on Suicide."
+49

+Wolf, Susan.
 "Asymetrical Freedom."

+Political Philosophy

-Political Philosophy Conly, Craig A. "Alienation, Sociality, and the Division of Labor: Contradiction in Marx's Ideal of 'Social Man.'"
-45 Feinberg, Joel.
-"Civil Disobedience in the Modern World."
-72 Ladenson, Robert.
-"In Defense of a Hobbesian Conception of Law."
-79 McRae, Kenneth D. "The Plural Society and the Western Political Tradition."
-12 Warrender, Howard.
-"Political Theory and Historiography: A Reply to Professor 60 Skinner on Hobbes."
-79 Political Science Petras, James.
+Conly, Craig A. "Alienation, Sociality, and the Division of Labor: Contradiction in Marx's Ideal of 'Social Man."
+45

+Marx's Ideal of 'Social Man.' " 73

+Ladenson, Robert.
+"In Defense of a Hobbesian Conception of Law." : 72

+McRae, Kenneth D. "The Plural Society and the Western Political Tradition."

+Warrender, Howard.
+"Political Theory and Historiography: A Reply to Professor

+Skinner on Hobbes."
+79

+Political Science

+Petras, James.
 "U.S. Foreign Policy: The Revival of Interventionism."

 Conceptual Clarification."
+82

-82 Staniszkis, Jadwiga.
-"On Some Contradictions of Socialist Society: The Case of Poland."
-84 Sociology Connally, William E. Review Essay: " 'The Critical Theory of Jurgen Habermas'.
+Staniszkis, Jadwiga.
+"On Some Contradictions of Socialist Society: The Case of

+Poland."
+84

+Sociology

+Connally, William E. Review Essay: "The Critical Theory of Jurgen Habermas'.
 By Thomas McCarthy."
-81 Hartshorne, Thomas L. "From Catch-22 to Slaughterhouse V: The Decline of the Political Mode" 51 has been devoted to preserving and extending our knowledge of Europe and its relations with the rest of the world.
-Unique in its scope, the Journal investigates the political, diplomatic, military, social, and intellectual events and movements that have shaped the history of the European continent-including Russia-since the Renaissance.
+81

+Hartshorne, Thomas L. "From Catch-22 to Slaughterhouse V: The Decline of

+the Delice 1 Mode " 51